 When you’re ready to drive on your own, find a trustworthy rental place.
 You shouldn’t be paying more than 500 Baht per month, and the scooter should be in good condition (check the brakes!).

-The last tips: Be aware of your speed, always wear your helmet and don’t be the typical tourist that watches the view more than the actual road – if you want to admire the country, do it on the back of a Grab!
+The last travel advice: Be aware of your speed, always wear your helmet and don’t be the typical tourist that watches the view more than the actual road – if you want to admire the country, do it on the back of a Grab!

 Is Uber safe in Thailand?